opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

      **Destination**              *any*
      **Destination port**         *any*
      **Description**              *Wireguard MSS Clamping Site A*
-     **Max mss**                  *1360 or lower, subtract at least 60 bytes from the Wireguard MTU*
+     **Max mss**                  *1380 or lower, subtract at least 40 bytes from the Wireguard MTU*
     ============================ ==================================================================================================

 ..
 Note::
-    By setting the Wireguard Interface MTU to 1420 and the MSS to 1360, you ensure that IPv4 and IPv6 can pass through the Wireguard tunnel without being fragmented.
+    By creating the normalization rules, you ensure that IPv4 TCP can pass through the Wireguard tunnel without being fragmented.
 Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.
+If you want to use IPv6 TCP, lower the MSS by 60 bytes instead of 40 bytes.

 -------------------------------
 Step 4b - Setup Firewall Site B